gresrun/GHSidebarNav/README.md

  1. Copy the core components (GHSidebarViewController, GHSidebarSearchViewController and GHSidebarMenuCell) into your project.
  1. Use GHAppDelegate as a template to integrate GHSidebarViewController into your main window in your project's AppDelegate, sending your own headers, controllers and cellInfos.
  1. Modify [GHSidebarSearchViewController performSearch] to find your search results (call a web service, etc.).
- 1. Modify [GHSidebarSearchViewController tableView::didSelectRowAtIndexPath:] to do something with the selected search result.
  1. Modify [GHSidebarSearchViewController tableView:didSelectRowAtIndexPath:] to do something with the selected search result.
  1. Modify the colors and appearance to match your color scheme.